-To find out more about a ‘Hub & Spoke’ real estate strategy, you can read our blog on this topic here.
+Find out more about a ‘Hub & Spoke’ real estate strategy.

 Office design significantly impacts employee wellbeing, with obvious knock-on effects on engagement, collaboration, and an individual’s ability to productively carry out their working duties.
 With the work from home guidance now rescinded, employers must decide if they wish for their office space to function primarily as a place that facilitates focused ‘deep work,’ or if they would rather the office act more as a location to collaborate with colleagues and prospective clients.

 The design of your office can have a profound impact on your working environment.
 An open-plan office with more breakout spaces can help to foster increased collaboration and interaction with colleagues.
 On the other hand, an office with cubicle-style desks or less open planning can at times allow colleagues to conduct work with fewer distractions.
 Our design and build team, Dthree Studio, can assist you as you seek to find the right office design for your business.

 Our design and build business, Dthree Studio, are experts in office fit-out and design.

 Technology has allowed companies to work effectively throughout the COVID-19 pandemic.
 Web-based solutions such as Zoom, Teams, and Skype have allowed businesses to function despite teams being far apart geographically.
 To ensure your office is fit for purpose and will best serve your overall business and employee needs, it is essential your organisation keeps up to date and invests in the latest technologies.